 Types of Trade Restrictions

-Different trade restrictions are discussed below:
+Different trade restrictions are discussed below.

 Tariffs

-In summary, the effects of tariffs include:
+In summary, the net welfare effects of tariffs are:

 • Loss of consumer surplus due to price increase.